OMerkel/Scrum-Card-Game/README.md

-Experience showed that the format of 8 cards per sheet is a disadvantage in case temporary modifications or experimental changes should be done to the cards text or data.
+Experience showed that the format of 8 cards per sheet is a disadvantage in case temporary modifications or experimental changes should be done to the card text or data.

 To ease printing and finishing of cards a business card size of 85mm x 54mm is chosen in files of directory named